ARTOIS - Aubers 1915

 (Source on the fate of Aubers village: Cercle Historique d'Aubers: "Aubers - Visions du Passé")

+After the Battle of Neuve Chapelle and the Battle of Aubers Ridge, Aubers would be also a part of the battlefield during the Battle of Bois-Grenier and Piètre (25 September 1915), a northern attack and component of the Battle of Loos.
 The next year, in the summer of 1916, these German defence lines and the villages of Aubers and neighbouring Fromelles would be again the centre point of another large British offensive.
 Later, in the next photo impression, we will focus on the battlefield of Fromelles and the Battle of Fromelles (19-20 July 1916).
+For the fifth time Aubers would be a part of the battlefield in 1918 during the Battle of the Lys (7-29 April 1918) until its liberation in October 1918. |

 From the Rue Basse we make a short detour via the D 141 north-ward, where we turn left into the Rue de Leval.

-From the fish pond parking we return to the T-junction of the unpaved road of the Rue Neuve to continue our route southward
+From the fish pond parking we return to the T-junction of the unpaved road of the Rue Neuve to continue our route southward.

 Aubers 1918